NeatStreet/NeatStreet/README.md

 Hard code location suggestions based on zip code;
 Didn't support upload unsaved image to heroku;
 Messages not implemented with sockets for dynamic sessions;
+Fixed results for search/filter of clothes, queries not implemented;
 ```